 Lightly spray each half of the spaghetti squash with avocado oil spray (optional).
 Sprinkle 1 teaspoon (total) of the finished taco seasoning on both halves of the spaghetti squash.

 Once the oven is preheated, lay both halves of the squash flat side down on a pan.
 Bake for approximately 40 minutes, depending on the size of your squash.
-You know the squash is done with the sides pull away easily from the sides with a fork.
+You’ll know when the squash is done when the sides easily pull away with a fork.

 While the squash is roasting, prepare the insides.
 Heat a large skillet to medium heat.
 Add the diced onion and saute until soft and translucent, about 6-7 minutes.
 If the onions begin to stick, add water or vegetable broth 1 tablespoon at a time.
 (You can view our video here on how to cook onions with this method.)